ananyadua27/Goodreads-companion/README.md

 ## Potential Upgrades

-- Upgrade sentiment model to a transformer-based classifier (e.g., DistilBERT via Hugging Face).
+- Upgrade sentiment model to a transformer-based classifier.
 - Enable caching of book lookups and review summaries.
 - Implement bookmarks or reading list functionality with export options.